McMartyFly/teamcarter/blog/wp-content/plugins/widgets-for-siteorigin/readme.txt

 > 1.  **Blog Slider Widget** lets you easily add eye catching post sliders anywhere on your website.
 This widget is typically used at the top of pages and goes great in conjunction with the Blog Widget.

+> 1.  **Portfolio Enhanced Widget**  builds up on the portfolio widget.
+Has more layout and template options.

 > 1.  **Person Slider Widget** is the best way to showcase your personnel on About Me or Team Member pages, where you would like to highlight their bio.
 This widget brings together text, imagery, social media links and a smooth slider in a cohesive manner.
 Use the many settings provided to create unique designs.

 > 1.  **Testimonial Slider Widget** is a great way to encourage trust from your visitors by displaying quotes from your customers.
 This widget will snuggly fit in your Sales, Pricing or Home pages.
 Use the many settings provided to create unique designs.